satoshi-n/proofofspace/README.md

 ## Python

-A python implementation is also provided, although it is significantly slower, and is maintained with the latest changes.
+Finally, a python implementation is also provided for the verification algorithm.

 ### Install